bhauman/figwheel-main/docs/docs/cursive.md

 ```shell
 $ lein fig -- -b dev -r
 ```
-> These instructions should work for any project that is able to run figwheel from the command line using a `lein run` command
+> These instructions should work for any project that is able to run Figwheel from the command line using a `lein run` command

 Add a `dev` folder to the root of your project, then add a `user.clj` file in that folder and copy this code into it